 Reimbursement via Visa card

 When a trip has been paid for with a Visa card, medical repatriation is automatically taken into account.
 The following family members are covered: the cardholder, his/her spouse or partner, children and grandchildren under the age of 25.
-Check the contract signed at the bank when you obtained the Visa card to find out up to what amount the patient can be reimbursed.
+Check the contract signed at the bank to find out what amount the patient can be reimbursed.

 Reimbursement via Social Security or mutual insurance